marvinlabs/wpca-products-build-environment/README.md

 #### `grunt gitclone:{plugin-slug}`

 When you need to clone some of our required repositories.
+This will clone the master branch.

+> Note that this task can be run as a standalone task without a {plugin-slug} so you can pull all repositories at once.

+#### `grunt gitcheckout:{plugin-slug}`

+When you need to checkout the develop branch for one or more add-ons.

 > Note that this task can be run as a standalone task without a {plugin-slug} so you can pull all repositories at once.